Azure/azure-iot-pal-arduino/devdoc/platform_arduino_requirements.md

 ## Overview

-platform_arduino implements a standart way for SDK to access dedicated Arduino interfaces.
+platform_arduino implements a standard way for SDK to access dedicated Arduino interfaces.

 ## References